Birthing Center FAQ

 Do you have prenatal classes?Toggle accordion item

-Yes.
-We have several.
-All of them are helpful for different reasons.
+Yes, we have several.
+All of them are available online via Emmi.

 What are your birthing rooms like?Toggle accordion item

 We have seven spacious birthing rooms—all of them are private.
 Once you’ve recovered, you’ll move into a mother/baby suite.
 Eleven of these suites are private and five are semi-private.
 Here, you’ll be allowed to spend as much time bonding with your baby and also resting.
 After all, once you’re home, you’ll be on-duty full time.

 Who can visit me during the childbirth?Toggle accordion item

 If you’re not have a cesarean birth (c-section), anyone—as long as it’s okay with your physician.